microsoft/coe-starter-kit/coe-cli/docs/alm/before-you-start.md

 ## Before You Start

-Before you start an install of AA4AM ensure that you have the following in place
+Before you start an install of ALM ensure that you have the following in place

 ### CoE Command Line